Comparing the Growing List of FinTech Debit Cards

 Biggest perk: Easy access to PayPal funds

 Peer to peer payment services are an obvious app type to introduce debit cards as many users carry a balance in their accounts.
 With that in mind it’s really no surprise that PayPal offers a debit card that allows users to access their funds and spend them wherever Mastercard is accepted.
-On top of that, cardholders also have access to 33,000 MoneyPass ATMs nationwide with no fees.
+On top of that, cardholders also have access to 25,000 MoneyPass ATMs nationwide for no fee.

 Aside from those basic features, the PayPal Cash Mastercard doesn’t have much else to offer.
 In fact it’s actually one of the least intriguing products on this list.
 Then again, given PayPal’s long history and mass popularity, the company might not have to resort to gimmicks to gain users like some of the younger startups.

-Like PayPal’s debit card offering, the biggest selling point of Venmo’s card is the ability to access you Venmo funds without having to transfer them to an external bank account.
-Moreover a website promoting the offering notes that using the Venmo card makes it easy to track your purchase and split them with your Venmo contacts.
+Like PayPal’s debit card offering, the original selling point of Venmo’s card was the ability to access your Venmo funds without having to transfer them to an external bank account.
+Moreover on their website promoting the offer they note that using the Venmo card it makes it easy to track your purchases and split them with your Venmo contacts.
 Plus, if you’re in need of cash, the card also provides fee-free access to MoneyPass ATMs.

 Being the younger, hipper alternative to PayPal that it is, Venmo’s debit cards come in a variety of bright colors such as yellow, pink, blue, and green in addition to the more standard black and white.
 Interestingly, although the PayPal Cash card alludes to foreign transaction fees, Venmo’s FAQ notes that the card can only be used in the U.S. This also means that you can’t use your Venmo card to purchase from a foreign retailer online, even if the transaction is made in USD.

-Once again, there’s not a whole lot to Venmo’s debit card.
-That said I can easily seeing it being of value to hardcore Venmo users.
-At the end of the day it is free so, if you’re interested, go for it.
+Once again, there’s wasn’t a whole lot to Venmo’s debit card aside from it maybe appealing to hardcore Venmo users.
+However the launch of Venmo Rewards changes my opinion for the better as this integration with Dosh seems like a no-brainer.
+At the end of the day it is also free so, if you’re interested, go for it.

 Square Cash Card